dta90d/tiptap-starter-kit/docs/nodes/image.md

 ### inline

-Whether to set the audio extension to inline mode.
+Whether to set the image extension to inline mode.

 ```typescript
 Image.configure({